MaartenAfschrift/OpenSim_SourceAD/README.md

            variable to `C:/docopt.cpp-install/lib/cmake`.
 7. Set the remaining configuration options.
     * `WITH_RECORDER` to compile OpenSim modified to enable the use of algorithmic differentiation.
     * `BUILD_API_EXAMPLES` to compile C++ API examples.
-Note that most examples will not work with this new version of OpenSim.
+Note that most examples will not work with this modified version of OpenSim.
 You could turn this off.
     * `BUILD_TESTING` to ensure that OpenSim works correctly.
-Note that most tests will fail with this new version of OpenSim. **Nevertheless, you should turn this on to build the external functions.**
+Note that most tests will fail with this modified version of OpenSim. **Nevertheless, you should turn this on to build the external functions.**
     * `BUILD_JAVA_WRAPPING` if you want to access OpenSim through MATLAB or Java; see dependencies above.
 Please turn this off (not relevant for our applications).